 If the location of the work changes after your application has been approved, you must:

 modify your research permits with government departments.

 Contact the Animal Ethics Team (firstname.lastname@example.org) to confirm and to arrange an inspection if required.
 You will need to allow time before the move and for inspection arrangements to be made.

-Unexpected Adverse Events
+Unexpected Adverse Events (UAEs)

 Act: The immediate welfare of the animals is paramount.
 Remove any obvious hazards; alleviate immediate unexpected pain and distress in the animal.

-- Notify the ANU Veterinarian ASAP on Ph: 612 51130 (Emergency veterinary assistance, 24/7 on call phone number).
+Notify the ANU Veterinarian ASAP on Ph: 612 51130 (Emergency veterinary assistance, 24/7 on call phone number).

-- Contact the Principal Investigator
+Contact the Principal Investigator

-- Contact the animal facility manager (where relevant)
+Contact the animal facility manager (where relevant)

-- Emergency veterinary assistance (24/7 on call) Ph: 612 51130
+Emergency veterinary assistance (24/7 on call) Ph: 612 51130

-- ANU Vets Ph: 612 58102 or 612 55392 during business hours for non-urgent matters
+ANU Vets Ph: 612 58102 during business hours for non-urgent matters

-- Animal Ethics Office: Ph: 612 52465 or email@example.com
+Animal Ethics Office: Ph: 612 52465 or email@example.com

-The Annual Review report is a report to the Animal Experimentation Ethics Committee (AEEC) required under the Code.
-It must be completed on the one year anniversary of an approved protocol’s start date.
-The annual review provides the AEEC with details on the progress of the project in accordance with the approval, including the number of animals used to date.
-The AEEC reviews these at their monthly meetings and formally approves the protocols for continuation.
+Under the Code, researchers must provide yearly updates on the progress of their research project in accordance with the approval, including the number of animals used to date.
+The AEC reviews these at their monthly meetings and formally approves the protocols for continuation.

 Animal Use Numbers

-Expiry or Completion of your Protocol
+Expiry or completion of your protocol

+This report is a requirement of the Code.
+You still need to submit an Expiry Report even if the research project is being renewed (see below).
 Please note the Expiry Completion Report also includes your annual animal numbers for the year of expiry/completion.